|What is glaucoma Causes Symptoms Diagnosis Treatment|

 Glaucoma is a painful condition, however, your cat may only display subtle signs initially and it can be difficult to detect.
 Common symptoms can include:

-Cloudiness of the cornea
+- Cloudiness of the cornea

 Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you.
-He will need to perform some diagnostic tests firstly to determine if the cause is primary or secondary and if secondary (as it almost always is), to look for an underlying cause.
+He will need to perform some diagnostic tests first to determine if the cause is primary or secondary and if secondary (as it almost always is), to look for an underlying cause.
 Unfortunately, a large number of cats are already blind in the eye at the time of diagnosis.

 Tests he may perform include:

-Ultrasound – To look for tumours, lens displacement, trauma.
+- Ultrasound: To look for tumours, lens displacement, trauma.